mvaganov/CmdLineAsteroids/notes.md

 ...
 ```

-`voice`
+### voice
-a game should have a clear way to draw things that are not part of the simulation, like User Interface and visual effects.
+a game should have a clear way to draw specific things that are and are not part of the simulation, like User Interface and visual effects vs game objects.
-we can refactor existing test code into into  pre and post processing effects as a test.
+we can refactor the existing test code into into pre and post processing effects as a test.

-The simulation elements, like the player, the player's projectiles, asteroids, ammo pick ups, etc. will be drawable objects that populate a draw list.
+The simulation's elements, like the player, the player's projectiles, asteroids, and ammo pick ups will be drawable objects that populate a draw list.

-`scene`
+## UML

+### scene
 UML diagram of IGameObject, IDrawable, UIText, MobieObject, MobielCircle, MobilePolygon
 https://lucid.app/lucidchart/ec14ab7a-a936-4356-bb0e-0326d2a5e45e/edit?viewport_loc=-340%2C-125%2C2514%2C1365%2CHWEp-vi-RSFO&invitationId=inv_571bd2ad-b5a4-4065-9b11-780a61085d7b

-`voice`
+### voice
 The draw list is one of the lists that the game engine will service every frame.
-All drawable objects will implement the IDrawable interface, as seen in this diagram.
+All drawable objects will implement the `IDrawable` interface, as seen in this diagram.

 UML diagramming is useful to clearly communicate system architecture.
 	like the design document, it helps explain the concept and goals of a system.
 	also, it becomes less important to make it detailed as a programmer reading it becomes more skilled, and can make some assumptions from experience.

-`scene`
+### scene
 still screenshot of the game screen, with labels for the asteroids of different size, player, player's projectiles, and ammo pickup.

+### voice
 My game will need moving circles to destroy, which are the conceptual asteroids.
 The rocks to blast in my lowfi rockblaster game.
-The game's player will be a shape visually distinct from the circles.
+The game's player will be a polygon shape visually distinct from the circles.
 The player will shoot projectiles.
 I want to see spinning triangles for these projectiles, because I think that will look cool.
 When the player destroys asteroids, they will break into smaller asteroids. the smallest asteroid will turn into an ammo pickup when destroyed.
 I'll also need some user interface that stays static on the screen, to tell the user their score, ammo, and health.

-I want to use object oriented programming for this game design.
+I want to use Object Oriented Programming for this game design.
 Probably the most well known and well respected guideline for Object Oriented Design is the SOLID principles.

-`scene`
+## S. O. L. I. D.

+### scene
+black background with white text
-S Single Responsiblity Principle: each class does one thing.
+	S Single Responsiblity: each class does one thing.
-O Open-Closed Principle: Classes are open to extension, closed to modification.
+	O Open-Closed: Classes are open to extension, closed to modification.
-L Liskov Substitution Principle: Objects are substitutable for objects of their superclass.
+	L Liskov Substitution: Objects are substitutable for objects of their superclass.
-I Interface Segregation Principle: Multiple interfaces are better than one general-purpose interface.
+	I Interface Segregation: Multiple interfaces are better than one general-purpose interface.
-D Dependency Inversion Principle: Use abstractions so classes don't rely on specific implementations.
+	D Dependency Inversion: Use abstractions so classes don't rely on specific implementations.

-`voice`
+### voice
 Following these restrictions reduces cognitive load as the system grows in complexity, so I agree with SOLID principles in most situations.
 However, I intentionally break the principles as practical and sometimes stylistic choice.
 Choices about architecture design is one of those Invisible Wizard Problems.
----
-logical break for the tutorial
----

-`scene`
+### scene
-highlight 'S Single Responsiblity Principle'
+highlight 'S Single Responsiblity'

-`voice`
+### voice
 Yes, each class should clearly do one thing.
 We want few mental burdens, and clear purpose at all times.
 However, my code already breaks the Single Responsiblity Principle:
 Breaking this rule is common for game programming because of how dynamic the game design process is.
 Games are constantly trying to be more fun, which is actually moving target.
-To rapidly find what is fun, code is inserted and removed often, to rapid-prototype game mechanics.
+To rapidly find what is fun, code is inserted and removed often, to rapid-prototype new game mechanics.
-	Intense work pressure can push developers to cut corners with good programming habits, and leave such code in place if it is working.
+	Intense work pressure can push developers to cut corners with good programming habits, and leave such messy code in place if it is working.
 	The causes of this pressure are nuanced and interesting enough for another video, but I'll summarize my take on it:
 		the games industry is a victim of it's own success, which makes most people expectations too high.
+That creates a lot of pressure to cut corners when it comes to disciplined development.
 At least one of my classes is already doing things that could be argued as extending into new functionality that should be in a different class.
-	DrawBuffer does more than simply manage a buffer.
-It has a partial class extension where scaled rendering code exists, which was my own compromise that I made with myself, feeling pressure to release this tutorial sooner.
+	`DrawBuffer` does more than simply manage a buffer.
+It has a partial class extension where scaled rendering code exists.
+The partial class extention was my own compromise on design quality, feeling pressure to release this tutorial sooner.
-The new game classes I'll write will also do a lot.
-MobileCircle will be used for asteroids and for ammo pickups, with no additional subclassing.
+The new game classes I'll write will also do a lot. `MobileCircle` will be used for asteroids and for ammo pickups, with no additional subclassing.
 	You'll see how I do that with metadata and lambda expressions.
 In general, I break the Single Responsibility Principle on purpose, to keep file count low, so it's easier to read my code, and easier to think about.
-Personally, I will add additional functionality to a file if I can comfortably hold the additional functionality in my head along with the rest of the file.
+Personally, I will continue to add functionality to a file if I can comfortably hold the additional functionality in my head along with the rest of the file.
-	I will often refactor this kind of code later, sometimes to a separate file instead of a separate class, as I did in the DrawBuffer_geometry source file.
+	I will often refactor this kind of code later.

-`scene`
+### scene
-highlight 'O Open-Closed Principle'
+highlight 'O Open-Closed'

-`voice`
+### voice
 My code also breaks the Open-Closed Principle:
 I do create small classes that should be easy to extend, in a way that looks like good Open-Closed design.
 However, I write these classes with the specific expectation that you will modify the code yourself.
 And I wrote the code in a way that is easier for you to copy, and more effortful to extend.
 My code is full of public members named as properties with the expectation that you will refactor that yourself in the future.
 These implementations are explicitly not closed for modification: I want you to modify the code, and make your own design changes.
 Then it will become your code.
 And crucially, I want you to make mistakes by making changes.
 Making those mistakes is how you learn.
 And I hope you are using this tutorial as a learning exercise.
-If I were more serious about making it easy to extend and closed for editing, I would have turned all public members into properties, added the virtual keyword to many methods and properties.
+If I were more serious about making it easy to extend and closed for editing, I would have turned all public members into properties, added the virtual keyword to many methods and properties, and maybe some XML documentation identifying what kind of extensions I expect.
-Personally, I think the Open-Closed principle is better for mostly finished business software, where libraries can be shared with partner businesses, and performance loss from the language features enforcing this principle are negligible.
+Personally, I think the Open-Closed principle is better for mostly finished business software, where libraries should be shared with partner businesses, and performance loss from the language features enforcing this principle are negligible, because they aren't being run in a real-time loop.
 	Game programming in particular is not a good place to make source code difficult to edit and slightly slower by default, and certainly not during prototype iteration.

-`scene`
+### scene
-highlight 'L Liskov Substitution Princicple'
+highlight 'L Liskov Substitution'

-`voice`
+### voice
 My code will not strictly adhere to the Liskov Substitution Princicple:
 I want to take advantage of good polymorphism, but strict adherence to Liskov Substitution creates inefficient code full of type verification.
 One easy approach to maintain this principle is to avoid inheritance entirely, and create classes that extend functionality with lambda expressions and extra meta-data.
-	I will be doing this myself, but to a limited degree.
+	I will be doing this myself, but to a limited degree, as you'll see with MobileObject.
 	Duck Typing, which is an object design pattern that Python, JavaScript, and Lua use, is the logical extreme of Liskov Substitution.
 		In those scripting languages, most complex objects are the same type, eacn being essentially a dictionary of variables and functions.
 		In practice, this is a mess for code efficiency and compile-time error checking.
-This is also bad for game programming, especially at the game engine level.
+This is also bad for game programming, because of performance costs.
-	Unity, another C# game development environment, uses a Decorator pattern, which enables all GameObjects to substitute for each other.
+	Unity, another C# game development environment, uses a Decorator pattern, which enables all GameObjects to substitute for each other, while having differentiated component elements.
 		This often requires type verification at runtime when specialized functionality is needed by code, but not always.
-That's worth discussion in another video.
+That's worth discussion in another video about Unity specifically.

-`scene`
+### scene
-highlight 'I Interface Segregation Principle'
+highlight 'I Interface Segregation'

-`voice`
+### voice
 My code will break the Interface Segregation Principle:
 I will be making interfaces, becase doing so is good practice for Object Oriented Programming.
 However, I'm not going to make fine-grained Interface separations.
 I won't need them in practice, and writing them will the increase complexity of this tutorial for little gain.
 For example, it is possible that not all GameObjects will need a position.
 But I don't want an additional IHasPosition interface.
 	If you want to make the code adhere to Interface Segregation, you are welcome to implement the extra interfaces yourself.

-`scene`
+### scene
-highlight 'D Dependency Inversion Principle'
+highlight 'D Dependency Inversion'

-`voice`
+### voice
 My code already uses Singletons, which is a gross violation of the Dependency Inversion Principle.
 	To be clear, I hate the fact that my code relies on singletons.
 Singletons make a brittle design, and it limit future functionality.
-		For example, if I have a Time singleton, and I want to add a localized-time-travel mechanic to my game later, that would require multiple Time objects,
-			which is difficult to do with a Singleton.
+		For example, I have a `Time` singleton, and if I want to add a localized-time-travel, like a region of space that makes physics work backwards, that would require multiple Time objects, which is impossible to do with a Singleton for time.
 	I did write every singleton class to be able to substitute it's the static instance for another one, to help enable prototyping some interesting designs later.
 		If I was serious about those specialized designs, I would not use singletons.
-		A singleton is as a euphamism for a global variable, which is brittle design that hurts expandability, and makes code difficult to share across projects.
-		Singletons, like global variables, create hidden dependencies that are difficult to extract and reason about.
-When multi-threading gets involved, these kinds of bugs can be unsolvable.
+		Singletons, like global variables, create hidden dependencies that are difficult to extract reason about, and share across projects.
+When multi-threading gets involved, these kinds of bugs can become unsolvable nightmares.
-To be clear, I wrote singletons because I accept them as well understood utilities, as extensions of the programming environment more than program features.
+To be clear, I wrote singletons because I accept them as well understood utilities, as extensions of the programming environment more than program features, and I expect to enforce single-threading for all game logic.
-I explicitly accept the design cost, as many other game engines do (like Unity).
+I explicitly accept the design cost of Singletons, as many other game engines do (like Unity).

-If I did want to create code that didn't use a Time singleton, designed with Dependency Inversion in mind, I would:
+If I did want to create code that didn't use a `Time` singleton, designed with Dependency Inversion in mind, I would:
-	Create an interface for Time objects
+	Create an interface for `Time` objects, like `ITime`
-	Give every object that uses Time a reference to a Time object, via the interface
+	Give every instance of an object that uses `Time` a reference to a `ITime` object
-	Populate that time object reference on initialization
+	Populate that `ITime` object reference on initialization, probably in a factory method
-	I would add additional properties to each object using a Time to query and change the Time instance at runtime.
+	I would also have properties to query and change the Time instance at runtime.

-`scene`
+Lets get to implementing some interfaces.

+---

+## Interfaces

+### scene
 src/MrV/GameEngine/IDrawable.cs
 ```
 using MrV.CommandLine;